Water-reactive substances

-Some water-reactive substances are also pyrophoric, like organometallics and sulphuric acid, and should be kept away from moisture.
-The use of acid-resistant gloves and face shield are required and should be handled in fume hoods.
+Some water-reactive substances are also pyrophoric, like organometallics and sulfuric acid.
+The use of acid-resistant gloves and face shield is recommended for safe handling; fume hoods are another effective control of such substances.

-Such substances are classified as R2 under the UN classification system and as Hazard 4.3 by the United States Department of Transportation.
-In an NFPA 704 fire diamond's white square, they are denoted as "W̶".
+The UN Recommendations on the Transport of Dangerous Goods Model Regulation classifies Water-reactive substances as Class 4.3 (substances which in contact with water emit flammable gases).
+Countries worldwide have adopted the UN model regulations into their transport of dangerous goods regulations for both international and domestic transportation by road, rail, air and sea.
+In an NFPA 704 fire diamond's white square, and in similar contexts, they are denoted as "W".
+The classification of substances as water-reactive is largely a consideration for the safety of firefighting and transportation operations.

-All chemicals that react vigorously with water or liberate toxic gas when in contact with water are recognized for their hazardous nature in the 'Approved Supply List,' or the list of substances covered by the international legislation on major hazards many of which are commonly used in manufacturing processes.
+All chemicals that react vigorously with water or liberate toxic gas when in contact with water are recognized for their hazardous nature in the "Approved Supply List", or the list of substances covered by the international legislation on major hazards many of which are commonly used in manufacturing processes.

 Alkali metals

 The alkali metals (Li, Na, K, Rb, Cs, and Fr) are the most reactive metals in the periodic table - they all react vigorously or even explosively with cold water, resulting in the displacement of hydrogen.

 The Group 1 metal (M) is oxidised to its metal ions, and water is reduced to hydrogen gas (H2) and hydroxide ion (OH−), giving a general equation of: